Trusted WordPress tutorials, when you need them most.

 Create a New Custom Post Type With a Plugin

-After that, if you like you can click on the link that says ‘Populate additional labels based on chosen labels’.
+If you like, you can click on the link that says, ‘Populate additional labels based on chosen labels.’
 This will automatically fill in the additional label fields down below and will usually save you time.

-Now you can scroll down to that ‘Additional Labels’ section.
-If you didn’t click the link we mentioned, you will now need to provide a description for your post type and change labels.
+You can now scroll down to the ‘Additional Labels’ section.
+If you didn’t click the link we mentioned, you will need to provide a description for your post type and change labels.

 Scroll Down to the Additional Labels Section